-The Seaholm Intake Facility is an iconic Art Deco building that once was the pump house for the Seaholm Power Plant, which operated as a power plant until 1989.
+The Seaholm Intake Facility is an iconic Art Deco building that once served as the pump house for the Seaholm Power Plant, which operated until 1989.
 In 1996, Austin City Council authorized the decommissioning of the plant and all the associated buildings in preparation for future adaptive reuse.

 In the fall of 2016, the Austin Parks and Recreation Department (PARD) and key partners discussed strategies to achieve the greatest public benefit for the Seaholm Intake and surrounding parkland that could best harness the energy and resources of the non-profit and philanthropic sector.
-A collaborative planning study, led by internationally recognized architecture and urbanism firm Studio Gang, began in June 2017 and was completed in 2018.
-The study provides PARD and The Trail Conservancy (TTC) with the programming, phasing, operational, and financial model needed to develop a world-class public facility that protects and celebrates the architectural and historical significance of the Seaholm Intake Facility.
+A collaborative planning study led by internationally recognized architecture and urbanism firm Studio Gang began in June 2017 and was completed in 2018.
+The study provides PARD and The Trail Conservancy (TTC) with the programming, phasing, operational, and financial model needed to develop a world-class public facility that protects and celebrates the architectural and historical significance of the Seaholm Intake Facility and the surrounding parkland.

 intake facility image from the south shore of Lady Bird Lake prior to phase 1 rennovation